knative/serving/docs/spec/errors.md

   - type: RolloutInProgress
     status: True
     reason: ProgressDeadlineExceeded
-    # reason is for machine consumption, message is for human consumption
+    # reason is a short status, message provides error details
     message: "Unable to update traffic split for more than 120 seconds."
 ```